AdamDunlop/instagrid/README.md

 Gulp -- efficient file organization, file minification, browser sync, SASS processing Git and GitHub

-The most challenging, yet most valuable piece I learned was how to use Gulp and Flex-box to add new dimesions to the project.
+The most challenging and valuable lesson I learned was how to use Gulp and understanding the nature of Flex-box which adds new dimesions to the project.
+The 'load more' function gives a nice feel to the app and gives the user more control.